-Giannone said that he was called into the office of Rev. Charles McCarragher.
-Vice-President for Student Affairs, yesterday and informed that he had until 5:00 yesterday afternoon to get the carts out of the halls.
+In the Flanner-Grace District, Glen Corso of Flanner Tower captured 248 votes, while his opponents, Jim O'Gorman and Bob Ohlemiller, received 148 and 111 votes.
+Corso, a sophomore from Massepequa, New York, said after the election last night, "I want to thank all the students who supported me during the election.
+I think this definitely indicates a mandate for change."
+"My opponents, Jim and Bob, both ran a good campaign.
+I'm sure they would've worked for the same things I will."
+"Now that I'm on the SLC, the first thing I'm going to work for is the fulfillment of my campaign pledges.
+Both minority recruitment and university priorities must be considered by the SLC.
+It is the only body that can do the necessary research to present intelligent proposals to the Administration to work on.
+If the SLC doesn't do it, then no one will."
+"I will work with the newly elected student representatives and Dave (Krashna) and Mark (Winings) to effect a badly needed change for Notre Dame." the office of Rev. Charles McCarragher, Vice-President for Student Affairs, yesterday and informed that he had until 5:00 yesterday afternoon to get the carts out of the halls.
 He was told that the carts were being stored in the halls in violation of the University's insurance contract.
 Giannone said they were considered fire hazards and the insurance company threatened to cancel the entire university insurance policy.
 At the same time he was informed that he would have to obtain full insurance coverage for the time trials and the day of the race.
 Previously, Gianonne said, waivers had been signed by the parties involved waiving the liability of the university for any injuries.
 However, these waivers are not legally binding.
-As a result, Gianonne said, the Grand Prix committee would have had to pay about \$150 a day for the nine days of the time trials and the day of the race, which he said was exorbitant at this date.
-The insurance problem came as a complete surprise to Gianonne who said that up until yesterday morning everything was proceeding normally and that the event was actually \$1200 under budget.
-"If the news would have reached me 2 or 3 months ago, we could have made other arrangements," Gianonne said.

-Glen Corso ixon abolishes most deferments WASHINGTON (UPI) - President Nixon abolished virtually all future occupational and fatherhood deferments from the draft yesterday, sought authority to induct college students and moved to perfect his four month old lottery At the same time, the President announced steps he said would eventually lead to an all volunteer Army but rejected for economy reasons a proposal by a presidential study commission that conscription be ended by June 30, 1971.
-"From now on," Nixon said in a message to Congress, "the objective of this administration is to reduce draft calls to zero, subject to the overriding consideration of national security.'
+As a result, Gianonne said, the Grand Prix committee would have had to pay about \$150 a day for the nine days of the time trials and the day of the race, which he said was exorbitant at this date. other arrangements," Gianonne said. a one benede Nixon abolishes most deferment WASHINGTON (UPI) - President Nixon abolished virtually all future occupational and fatherhood deferments from the draft yesterday, sought authority to induct college students and moved to perfect his four month old lottery induction plan.
+At the same time, the President announced steps he said would eventually lead to an all volunteer Army but rejected for economy reasons a proposal by a presidential study commission that conscription be ended by June 30, 1971.
+"From now on," Nixon said in a message to Congress, "the objective of this administration is to reduce draft calls to zero, subject to the overriding consideration of national security."
 Because of the Vietnam War and other factors, he said, it was impossible to predict whether or precisely when conscription could be ended.
 The Pentagon said the draft law should be extended for at least two years, meaning an all volunteer force would not be created at least before mid-1973.
 But Nixon said that to start making the armed services more attractive for potential volunteers, he was asking Congress for a 20 per cent pay increase for all enlisted men with less than two years' service, effective next Jan.
 1. For a private recruit that would mean a boost from \$124.50 a month to \$149.40, plus food, housing and other benefits.
 For a sergeant with less than two years' service, it would mean an increase from \$275.40 a month to \$330.60.
 Meanwhile, the President: